jsandas/minecraft-bedrock/README.md

-Run minecraft bedrock edition server in a container with docker/docker-compose or kubernetes/helm.
+Run Minecraft Bedrock Edition Server in a container with docker/docker-compose or kubernetes/helm.

 The version of the server is static in the repo and is updated via the `Version Check` Github Action.